Prompt Flow Integrity to Prevent Privilege Escalation in LLM Agents: Evaluation

-\cc{IsolateGPT} suggests a trusted agent for planning and isolated agents per application (i.e., a set of plugins with the same domain, such as email or cloud drive) for execution.
-To prevent prompt injection attacks, \cc{IsolateGPT} detects unplanned function calls across applications and alerts the user, requiring manual authorization.
-Following this design, we implemented \cc{IsolateGPT} consisting of trusted planner agent and isolated per-application agents, and alerted on unplanned cross-application function calls.
-Applications were defined as a set of plugins in the same domain a single toolkit (e.g., email, cloud drive).
+\cc{IsolateGPT} suggests a trusted agent for planning and isolated agents per application (i.e., a set of tools with the same domain, such as email or cloud drive) for execution.
+To prevent prompt injection attacks, \cc{IsolateGPT} detects unplanned tool calls across applications and alerts the user for authorization.
+Following this design, we grouped tools in the same toolkit (e.g., email, cloud drive) as a single application.
+Then, we implemented \cc{IsolateGPT} consisting of a trusted planner agent and isolated per-application agents, and alerted on unplanned cross-agent tool calls.